fact-project/shifthelper_smartfact_mockup_test/test_sheet.md

 - **fact@gate**: in order to start and stop `smartfact`
 - **cloudadmin@infra-1**: in order to start and stop the shifthelper and edit the config file

-If want to conduct these tests and have no idea how to get

 ## Setup
 - [ ] Make sure you are fallback shifter (office phone A)